Times New Roman: Usage

 Walter Tracy, who worked on a redesign, however noted that the design's compression and fine detail extending to the edge of the matrices was not ideal in the aggressive conditions of most newspaper printing, in which the Times was unusual for its particularly high standard of printing suiting its luxury market.
 Users found that in the hot metal period it was common for the molten metal to rapidly eat through the matrices as type was being cast, and so it did not become popular among other newspapers: "Times Roman achieved its popularity chiefly in general printing, not in newspaper work."
 He described it as particularly used in "book work, especially non-fiction" such as the Encyclopaedia Britannica.
 (Note: According to Hutt, in the period after it was introduced, "two 'class' journals, the Observer and the Financial Times, with high production standards, installed it", as well as "a number of local papers, both dailies and weeklies", but they had problems with matrix breakdown.)
 Hutt also commented that Times New Roman's relative condensation was less useful than might be expected for newspaper printing, since in a normal newspaper column frequent paragraph breaks tend to provide area that can absorb the space of wider letters without increasing the number of lines used–but The Times, whose house style in the 1930s was to minimise the number of paragraph breaks, was an exception to this.

 A number of early reviews of Times New Roman were published in Morison's lifetime that discussed aspects of its design.
 Most were appreciative (Morison was an influential figure in publishing) but several noted that it did not follow conventional expectations of newspaper typeface design.
 One article that discussed its design was Optical Scale in Typefounding, written by Harry Carter and published in 1937, which discussed the differences between small and large-size typeface designs.
 He commented "The small sizes of Plantin embody what are supposed to be the requirements of a good small type [but] Times Roman, which most people find the easiest to read of small text-types, runs counter to some of them...[Morison] avoided blunt serifs and thickened hairlines because he found they wore down more noticeably than sharper-cut features."

 Times New Roman remains popular in publishing, helped by the extremely large range of characters available for international and mathematics printing.
 For example, the American Psychological Association suggests using Times New Roman in papers written in its APA style.

 The U.S. Department of State used Times New Roman as the standard font in its official documents from 2004 to 2023, before switching to Calibri.
+The department reverted to Times New Roman in 2025 on the orders of Secretary of State Marco Rubio.

 The Australian Government logo used Times New Roman Bold as a wordmark for departments and agencies are required to use common branding on their websites and print publications.